-- 1. Access the Protective Instrument Loop to which you want to apply a template. - 2.
-In the upper-right corner of the page, select \$\frac{3}{2}\$, and then select Apply Template.

-A window appears, displaying a list of Protective Instrument Loop templates.
+- 1. Access the Protective Instrument Loop to which you want to apply a template. - In the upper-right corner of the page, select 8/2, and then select Apply Template.
+A window appears, displaying a list of Protective Instrument Loop templates. - Select the check box that corresponds to the template that you want to apply, and then select OK.
+The template is applied to the Protective Instrument Loop.